exercism/website-copy/tracks/python/exercises/General/mentoring.md

                 count = count + 1
         return count
     else:
-        raise ValueError('Strands must have the same length')
+        raise ValueError("Strands must have the same length")
 ```

 There are a number of issues here, but we are looking at one: